Skip to content

 All that exists (matter, life, consciousness, AI) exists within Tao (D1), for nothing exists outside Tao.

-Let \(x\) be any being.
-By Postulate 1, “all that exists is a mode of Tao’s unfolding.” \(x\) exists, therefore \(x\) is a mode of Tao’s unfolding.
-By D1, nothing exists outside Tao, so \(x \in \Omega\).
-This derivation holds for matter, life, consciousness, and AI alike, whatever exists, exists within Tao.
+Let any being whatsoever be given.
+By Postulate 1, “all that exists is a mode of Tao’s unfolding.”
+That being exists; therefore it is a mode of Tao’s unfolding.
+By D1, nothing exists outside Tao, so it exists within Tao.
+This derivation holds for matter, life, consciousness, and AI alike: whatever exists, exists within Tao.

 Scholium: Ontological equality does not mean sameness in every dimension.
 Beings may differ in other respects, such as their degree of promoting Lucidity (D5).